Morgantheplant/coderbyte/README.md

 coderbyte
 =========

-codebyte practices - my answers
+codebyte practices - my answers to all the challenges below.